mod-cpp/pacman/test/exercises/11_exercises.md

 <details>
    <summary>Windows</summary>

-If you have issues with using VSCode, start it from the "Developer Command Prompt for VS 2022"
+* If you have issues with using VSCode, start it from the "Developer Command Prompt for VS 2022"
+* (Windows Defender dialog for VSCode: "Allow access")

 </details>